collene/soccer/README.md

 ## Future Work
 * Allow the user to specify a default tournament so they don't have to specify the tournament as a parameter every time.
 The CLI prompt should indicate that a default tournament has been selected (for example the prompt will change to soccer:>tournamentName:>
 * Before allowing a team to be added to a game or a tournament, make sure that it has at least 5 players and 1 coach.
-* Extend the scoring to allow for knockout tournaments (with quarter finals, semi finals, etc).
+* Extend the scoring to allow for knockout tournaments (with quarter-finals, semi-finals, etc.).
 * Allow full CRUD capabilities for entities in the interface.
 * Switch to a visual interface instead of the CLI for more flexibility.
 * Add checkstyle and code coverage plugins to Maven build.